 To increase link security, you can enable SSL encryption and install SSL certificates on the necessary application services.
 SSL (Secure Sockets Layer) is used on the transport layer to encrypt network connections.
 It increases the security and integrity of communication data, but also increases the network connection time.

-In the left-side navigation pane, select Security control to go to the Security control page.
+- In the left-side navigation pane, select Security to go to the Security page.

-Note: The downloaded SSL certificate is a package including the following two files:
+The downloaded SSL certificate is a package including the following files:

 p7b file: Used to import the CA certificate on Windows OS